KalaayPT/Profit-Taker-Guide/advanced/squad-speedruns.md

 ::::info [*__Overframe Link__*](https://overframe.gg/build/814124/mirage-prime/squad-builds-mirage-prime-shooting-gallery/)

 Mirage takes the role of gunner, and handles the last 3 leg phases.
 She subsumes Shooting Gallery over her 4th ability as that is the only way to boost damage without replacing Eclipse.
-Use Prisma Dual Deciurions or Imperator Vandal for extremely fast leg breaks.
+Use Prisma Dual Decurions or Imperator Vandal for extremely fast leg breaks.
 Vazarin Protective Sling provides easy survivability.
 Arcane Avenger is only required on rivenless archguns.
 If there is no space for Mirage in the squad, she can be replaced with Jade using Mausolon.

 :::details Video demonstration (240&thinsp;mb):
 POV by Kalaay